 The Lost Queen by Norah Lofts.
 Novel about Caroline Matilda.
-From Alibris.

 Music & Silence by Rose Tremain.
 Set in the royal court of Denmark in 1629, this is a novel about a musician who falls in love with the wife of King Christian IV.